-‘Going vegan’ isn’t just a passing diet fad or trend.
+“Going vegan” isn’t just a passing diet fad or trend.
 A plant-based diet is a smart way to eat, whether you’re an athlete or not.
 From improvements in overall health to reducing one’s environmental footprint, being a vegan is a holistic and sustainable way of living.

 Many elite athletes have adopted a plant-based diet.
-According to BatsFinder, high profile sports people including tennis players, bodybuilders, basketball players and footballers have all proven that being vegan and an athlete is possible.
+According to BatsFinder, high profile sports people, including tennis players, bodybuilders, basketball players, and footballers, have all proven that being vegan and an athlete is possible.

 Let’s look at some of the most high-profile vegan athletes who have proven that they perform better on a plant-based diet.

-Along with other high-profile vegan athletes such as Jackie Chan and Arnold Schwarzenegger, the world number one tennis player revealed on Netflix documentary ‘Game Changer’ that he only eats dairy-free and gluten-free foods.
+Along with other high-profile vegan athletes such as Jackie Chan and Arnold Schwarzenegger, the world number one tennis player revealed on the Netflix documentary ‘Game Changer’ that he only eats dairy-free and gluten-free foods.

 Strongman Patrik Baboumian proves that athletes can be strong and muscular while on a vegan diet.
 After winning the title of Germany’s Strongest Man back in 2011, Baboumian went vegan.
-‘The Vegan Badass’ decided to go meat-free out of compassion that he felt for animals.
+‘The Vegan Badass’ decided to go meat-free out of the compassion he felt for animals.

 He claims he feared his performance would suffer but found that “my sporting prowess was totally stable.
 The only thing that changed was that my overall sense of well-being noticeably improved.”

 “I never thought it was possible I could be playing at an elite level as a professional athlete with a plant-based diet,” she said.
 “Then I realized it wasn’t detrimental at all.”

-Like Morgan, many athletes tend to find a vegan plant-based diet that can lead to quicker recovery from workouts and help in injury prevention, stamina, and overall performance.
+Like Morgan, many athletes tend to find that a vegan plant-based diet can lead to quicker recovery from workouts and help with injury prevention, stamina, and overall performance.